vdaas/vald/docs/overview/component/agent.md

 `Core` is responsible for the main features of Vald Agent.

-It uses a specific algorithm for applying features, and you can choose for your depend.
+It uses a specific algorithm, and you can choose one algorithm depending on your needs.

 Vald provides: